 Peter has been involved in PostgreSQL development since 2011 as both a reviewer and feature implementer, and is a major contributor.
 His development projects tend to be centered on improving PostgreSQL's performance in various ways, including adding support for group commit, as well as a succession of improvements to the PostgreSQL sort code down through the years.

-Originally from Dublin, Ireland, Peter now lives in San Francisco and works on Heroku's popular cloud database service.
+Originally from Dublin, Ireland, Peter now lives in California, and works for VMware.

 No video of the event yet, sorry!

 PostgreSQL 9.5 and 9.6 significantly improved upon the performance of both hash joins, and sort operations.
 Sorts are often used as input to GroupAggregate nodes and merge joins.
 While both approaches have various strengths and weaknesses, and are essential components of the PostgreSQL executor, their relative importance has somewhat shifted over the years.
 This happened due to trends in CPU and storage performance characteristics, and various improvements that gradually made their way into Postgres.

 Capabilities expected to be part of PostgreSQL 10 may further complicate this picture; parallel hash join and parallel sort add another dimension that must be considered.
 This may force us to further revise the "Sort vs. Hash" analysis in the coming years.

 - Why merge joins may be faster than hash joins for particular cases, and vice-versa.
 (Nested-loop joins will be briefly discussed.)